Indokalpa/devTinder/README.md

 - user collection (firstName, lastName, emailId, Ph No, password, age, gender)

 - Connection Requests (From UserId, To UserId, Status)
-  - statuses : pending, accepted, rejected, ignored
+  - status : pending, accepted, rejected, ignored

 # API Design
 - REST API (Representational State Transfer API) is a set of rules and conventions for building and interacting with web services.
 - A RESTful API is one that adheres to REST principles, using HTTP methods to perform CRUD operations on resources.

 - Client-Server : Client and server are independent; the client requests data, the server provides it.
-- Stateless : Each request is independent — no session stored on the server.the server does not store session info.
+- Stateless : Each request is independent — no session stored on the server.The server does not store session info.
 - Cacheable : Responses can be cached to improve performance.
 - Uniform Interface : Same method/way of communication between all clients and servers (standard URLs, HTTP methods).
 - Layered System : API can have multiple layers (security, cache, load balancer) hidden from the client.